‘My teaching is not my own.

-The Bible warns of ‘false apostles, deceitful workers, transforming themselves into apostles of Christ’ (2 Corinthians 11:13, NKJV).
-In the last days, there will be a proliferation of false prophets and false teachers ‘who will secretly bring in destructive heresies’ (2 Peter 2:1, NKJV) and exploit the people of God with ‘deceptive words’ (2 Peter 2:3, NKJV).
+The Bible warns of ‘false apostles, deceitful workers, transforming themselves into apostles of Christ’ (2 Cor.
+11:13, NKJV).
+In the last days, there will be a proliferation of false prophets and false teachers ‘who will secretly bring in destructive heresies’ (2 Pet.
+2:1, NKJV) and exploit the people of God with ‘deceptive words’ (2 Pet.
+2:3, NKJV).

 2. The pastor is God’s appointed shepherd over the flock of his local congregation.
 He must ensure the flock is well-fed with God’s Word.

-The pastor must ‘be diligent to present [himself] approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth’ (2 Timothy 2:15, NKJV).
-He must be ready to preach ‘in season and out of season,’ and he must ‘convince, rebuke, exhort, with all longsuffering and teaching’ (2 Timothy 4:2, NKJV).
+The pastor must ‘be diligent to present [himself] approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth’ (2 Tim.
+2:15, NKJV).
+He must be ready to preach ‘in season and out of season,’ and he must ‘convince, rebuke, exhort, with all longsuffering and teaching’ (2 Tim.
+4:2, NKJV).